nguyenphuminh/rottenjs/README.md

 </div>

 ## What is RottenJS ?
 RottenJS is a light-weight Javascript library for DOM manipulation and UI development.
-It is named 'Rotten' because it is not that sustainable and it is not well-built at all.
-Having to contain features that are old-school or outdated from old libraries/frameworks like Backbone or jQuery, RottenJS doesn't actually have a real use case.
-But, if you are interested in experimental or open-source projects, or a library that is lightweight and decent enough for small projects, RottenJS is a good library for you!
+It is extremely fast and verbose, and having to only weighs 5kb, it is suitable for projects at all sizes.
+Also, if you are interested in experimental or open-source projects, RottenJS might be a great choice for you!

 ## Getting started
 ### Installation